daem0nc0re/VectorKernel/README.md

 > __NOTE__
 >
 > Some modules use `ExAllocatePool2` API to allocate kernel pool memory.
-> `ExAllocatePool2` API is not supported in OSes before Windows 10 Version 2004.
+> `ExAllocatePool2` API is not supported in OSes older than Windows 10 Version 2004.
 > If you want to test the modules in old OSes, replace `ExAllocatePool2` API with `ExAllocatePoolWithTag` API.